Overhead Gantry Signage Delivered for Auckland International Airport

 “Dealing with the team at RTL has been a pleasure.
 Sam and Talei made life easy for us,” said Jason Paver, Managing Director at Signcraftsmen.

-Working to a tight schedule, RTL manufactured the sign in multiple panels, each set out to match the required join locations and lane guidance.
+Our design team refined the layout using AutoCAD Guide Sign software to meet TCD and MOTSAM requirements, ensuring correct fonts, text heights, spacing, and arrow positions that match lane geometry on the road below.
+Once the client approved the design, RTL manufactured the sign in multiple panels, each set out to match the required join locations and lane guidance.
 This approach ensured the sections came together cleanly on site, with the arrows and lane information lining up perfectly.

 “Large gantry signs need a different level of preparation, and that’s where experience makes a real difference.
 Technical details were built into the AutoCAD design - gantry layout, purlin positions, panel joins, channel points, and CNC set-outs, ensuring the installation fitted together smoothly on site.” - David Southgate - Lead Designer